What is hepatitis B?

 Children with hepatitis B should be immunised against the hepatitis A virus also.

 If your child does have hepatitis B, you and your family should practise blood awareness.
-This means being alert to the potential presence of blood from your child (e.g. from a wound or a bite) and knowing how to deal with it.
-It is advisable that your child does not share things like toothbrushes and razors with others.
+This means being careful around your child’s blood (e.g. from a wound or a bite) and knowing how to deal with it.
+Your child should not share things like toothbrushes and razors with others.
 Disposable gloves should be worn when cleaning up any blood or bodily fluids.
-Remove as much as possible with paper towels, then clean the area with detergent and cold water.
+When cleaning spills, remove as much as possible with paper towels, then clean the area with detergent and cold water.
 Larger spills can be cleaned with bleach.

 Do I have to tell the school/day care that my child has hepatitis B?